cwcyau/group-information/README.md

 Many group members work remotely and the two hot desks provide space for when you need to be based in BDI.

-I may request meetings at a location in Central Oxford instead of the BDI depending on personal scheduling.
+I work remotely a lot myself so I may request meetings at a location in Central Oxford instead of the BDI depending on personal scheduling.

 ### Working Hours